Commercial General Liability Insurance in Michigan: Fast Answers

 Cheapest General Liability Insurance Companies in Michigan

-The Hartford offers the most affordable general liability insurance in Michigan, with coverage starting at $77 per month ($928 annually).
-Simply Business and Nationwide also provide competitive rates.
+The Hartford offers the cheapest general liability insurance in Michigan at $77 per month, saving businesses $20 or 20% compared to the state average.
+Simply Business and Nationwide also provide affordable coverage options for Michigan businesses.

 The Hartford$77$928